 If your insurance policy does not cover you in Mexico, it is strongly recommended that you purchase a policy that does.
 Again, much like with vehicle insurance, there are short-term health insurance policies designed specifically to do just this, and they aren’t terribly expensive.
 Without this insurance, medical attention can easily run into the thousands of dollars for fairly trivial events.

 Again, contact your company to see if you are covered.
 If you aren’t, BUY SOME TEMPORARY COVERAGE.

 While it is true you can always pick up insurance at roadside gas station/taqueria/import/export houses before crossing into Mexico, you probably won’t sit down and think your policy over and be sure you are totally covered.
 That, and – naturally – you’re at their whim as far as pricing goes.

 We suggest you do it online or on the phone or in person, with an agent, before you go.
 This way you can make sure you’re as insured in Mexico as you are in the US, and you’ll get a fair & competitive price.

-We've partnered with Mexican Insurance Professionals/Mexpro.com to provide online quotes and policies via the web.
-Their policies can include nonstandard items like coverage for things like partial theft, vandalism, uninsured motorist, guaranteed US labor and repair, and fixed minimum deductibles.
+We’ve provide online quotes and policies via the web.
+Policies can include nonstandard items like coverage for things like partial theft, vandalism, uninsured motorist, guaranteed US labor and repair, and fixed minimum deductibles.
 Click here to buy insurance.

 See the banner below here?
 Click it, or just click here.
 You’ll be taken to an Automobile Quote Request Form you can fill out to get a quote from the folks at mexpro.com!
 Mexpro can insure cars, buses, trailers, vans, RV’s, boats, motorcycles – the whole spectrum.
 And if you need watercraft you can grab that too.